Gaiety Girls was a term used in England referring to the popular portraits of actresses that were continually published on postcards.

 The Golden Age of Post Cards

-The time period at the turn of the 20th century when postcards were printed in their greatest numbers, variety, and quality is referred to as The Golden Age of Postcards.
+Postcards were printed in their greatest numbers, variety, and quality at the turn of the 20th century, a time that is now referred to as The Golden Age of Postcards.
 There is difficulty in assigning specific years to this golden age as postcards followed different histories in different countries, and certain types of cards had varying influences that affected their production and popularity.
-There is however a set of core years when all the positive factors overlap as in the United States.
-Here the Golden Age is best defined between the years 1905 when production dramatically rose, to 1911 just before prices collapsed.
+In general 1898 marked a time of growing interest in postcards and many artists became involved in their creation.
+After growing into the worldÕs largest collectable fad, their numbers began to decline and production severely diminished by the end of World War One.
+In the United States the Golden Age is best defined between the years 1905 when production dramatically rose, to 1911 just before prices collapsed.

 A Goldtone is a type of photograph whose final image rests atop a glass plate with a painted back, (see Orotone).
 This is not to be confused with the gold toning of photo paper.

 Goupilgravure was an intaglio process similar to photogalvanography that was exclusively developed by Henri Rousselon for the French firm Goupil & Cie in 1872.
-He found a way to alter a dichromate gelatin emulsion so that it will crystallize under exposure to light When painted onto a plate and then contact printed with a negative the unexposed areas remain smooth and flat, while the crystals grow coarser the longer they were exposed to light.
-Afterwards the plate is electrotyped in copper to harden the delicate surface.
-The plate would print a full range of tonal values with the coarsest areas holding the most ink and thus printing darkest.
-While the results seemed incredible at the time, the process had difficulty in capturing details within the light tones and much time consuming hand work was needed to correct this flaw.
-While most of these images were printed in black & white, color inks up to twenty in number were sometimes painted directly onto the printing plate to resemble watercolor.
-Goupilgravure was used extensively for art reproductions.
+He found a way to alter a dichromate gelatin emulsion so that it will crystallize under exposure to light When painted onto a plate and then contact printed with a negative, the unexposed areas remain smooth and flat, while the crystals grow coarser in proportion to the amount of light they were exposed to.
+Afterwards the plate is electrotyped in copper to harden its delicate surface.
+These plates could print a full range of tonal values with the coarsest areas that hold the most ink printing darkest.
+While the results seemed incredible at the time, this process had difficulty in capturing details within the lighter tones, and much time consuming hand work was needed to correct this flaw.
+While most of these images were printed in black & white, color inks up to twenty in number were sometimes painted directly onto a single printing plate to reproduce the effect of watercolor.

 Gramophone Post Card